wnelis/SensorDrivers/README.md

 File SHT31.py contains a class definition for the Sensir(i)on temperature and humidity sensor SHT31.
 Like the driver for the Bosch BME280, it contains a method to retrieve the current dew point temperature.

+### TOF10120.py

+The time-of-flicht sensor TOF10120 contains two communication interfaces.
+File TOF10120_rpi contains a class definition for each interface, delivering a programmers interface which hides the differences between the two communication interfaces.
+This version is tested on Raspberry Pi computers.